 As a frontline practitioner this can be difficult to manage when balancing a heavy caseload.
 However, adopting a Relational Approach and learning the skills of the brief intervention model, ABLE, strengthens frontline workers’ ability to support clients during these times whilst also minding themselves in the process.

-ABLE furnishes practitioners with the skills and steps involved in building an effective working relationship, establishing boundaries, listening actively and reflectively, and empowering service users to create solutions to their issues.
+ABLE equips practitioners with the skills and steps involved in building an effective working relationship, establishing boundaries, listening actively and reflectively, and empowering service users to create solutions to their issues.
 A Relational Approach allows practitioners to be mindful of the relationships which form part of their service user’s and their own working lives, whilst increasing awareness of the impact of relationships on health and well-being, families and communities.

 Equip frontline practitioners with the knowledge, skills and confidence to adopt a relational approach to their practice and to use a brief intervention model, ABLE, to respond effectively to service user’s in distress.

 Through the course material, experiential learning exercises and group discussions, the course explores:

 - Brain science evidence linking relational well-being to health outcomes;